-- Center punch the hole to be drilled. - Tighten the drill bit in the chuck using the chuck key and remove the chuck key immediately after use. - Securely clamp the work-piece before drilling.
-A work-piece that moves when being drilled can break the drill, injure the operator and destroy - Hold the drill firmly, and keep hands away from the revolving bit. - Use a larger drill if a larger hole is needed.
-Using side pressure on the drill to "wobble" out the hole to increase the diameter will damage the drill and cause it to break. - Apply straight and steady pressure on the drill, and ease up on the pressure as the drill begins to break through the material. - With the motor still running back out the drill as soon as the hole is drilled. - Turn off the drill and hold firmly until it comes to a complete stop before laying it on the work bench.
+- Center the punch hole to be drilled. - Tighten the drill bit in the chuck using the chuck key and remove the chuck key immediately after use. - Securely clamp the workpiece before drilling.
+A workpiece that moves when being drilled can break the drill, injure the operator, and destroy itself. - Hold the drill firmly and keep hands away from the revolving bit. - Use a larger drill if a larger hole is needed.
+Using side pressure on the drill to "wobble" out the hole to increase the diameter will damage the drill and cause it to break. - Apply straight and steady pressure on the drill and ease up on the pressure as the drill breaks through the material. - With the motor still running, back out the drill as soon as the hole is drilled. - Turn off the drill and hold it firmly until it comes to a complete stop before laying it on the workbench.